monasca/monasca-docker/monasca-agent-collector/README.md

-monasca-agent Dockerfile
+monasca-agent-collector Dockerfile
 ========================

-This image contains a containerized version of the Monasca agent.
+This image contains a containerized version of the Monasca agent collector.
 For more information on the Monasca project, see [the wiki][1].
+It is based on the agent-base image also built in monasca-docker.

 Sources: [monasca-agent][2] &middot; [monasca-docker][3] &middot; [Dockerfile][4]